 Changes to the student's course registration without record or charge are limited to the regular drop/add period held at the beginning of each term and noted in the academic calendar approved by the faculty.
 Courses dropped after the regular drop/ add period will be shown in the permanent record with a grade of "W", "WP", or "WF", depending on the date of the change.
 Students should submit changes on time to avoid having withdrawal grades appear on the transcript.

-No change in registration is official until the proper form, bearing the required signatures, has been received and recorded by the University Registrar's office.
+No change in registration is official until the proper form, bearing the required signatures, has been received, approved, and recorded by the University Registrar's office.
+Until that time, students are advised to attend all class meetings and complete all work for the classes they seek to drop or add.
 Changes involving only a switching of class sections (except in spring term) must have departmental approval but need not have the academic adviser's signature.
 When a course with an associated non-credit laboratory or tutorial has been dropped, the corequisite section may be dropped by the student, without record or penalty, within the first two weeks of a term, without any special permissions or fees.